 In the US, the AAP recommends all children with egg allergy of any severity can receive either an inactivated influenza vaccine or live attenuated influenza vaccine without any additional precautions beyond those recommended for any vaccine.
 The ACIP recommends the following:

 People with a history of egg allergy who have experienced only hives after exposure to egg should receive influenza vaccine (any licensed, recommended, age-appropriate influenza vaccine).

 People who have reported reactions to egg (involving such symptoms as angio-oedema, respiratory distress, lightheadedness, or recurrent emesis) or who required epinephrine (adrenaline) or another emergency medical intervention may receive influenza vaccine (any licensed, recommended, age-appropriate influenza vaccine).
-The vaccine should given by a physician with experience in the recognition and management of severe allergic conditions.
+If the vaccine is not cell culture-based, it should be administered in an inpatient or outpatient medical setting.
+The vaccine should be given by a physician with experience in the recognition and management of severe allergic conditions.

 People who are able to eat lightly cooked egg (e.g., scrambled egg) without reaction are unlikely to be allergic.
 Egg-allergic people might tolerate egg in baked products (e.g., bread or cake).
 Tolerance to egg-containing foods does not exclude the possibility of egg allergy.
 Egg allergy can be confirmed by a consistent medical history of adverse reactions to eggs and egg-containing foods, plus skin and/or blood testing for immunoglobulin E directed against egg proteins.

 For people with no known history of exposure to egg, but who are suspected of being egg-allergic on the basis of previously performed allergy testing, consultation with a physician with expertise in the management of allergic conditions should be obtained before vaccination.